 The Howth Cliff Path Loop in Detail

-The most convenient starting point is at the train station in Howth - from here you simply have to follow the green arrows on the well-posted markers along the route.
-Take note that there are four loops start at the station.
+The most convenient starting point to tackle the trail is at the train station in Howth - from here you simply have to follow the green arrows on the well-posted markers along the route.
+It is also the easiest way to arrive in Howth if you are coming from Dublin.
+Take note that there are four loops that start at the station.

-From the station, you will first head along the seafront, along the harbor and next to the often busy main street.
+From the station, you will first head along the seafront, along the harbor and next to the (often busy) main street.
 Beyond the entrance to the East Pier, the path then begins following the coastline, climbing a modest incline, and finally rounding the "Nose of Howth".
 Simply turn right at the end of the promenade, onto Balscadden Road.
 This will bring you to the Kilrock parking lot and the start of the well-defined cliff path.
+Though that might sound like a lot of steps, it is very easy to follow in person.

-Here you will have reached the clifftops and can enjoy the view, especially of Ireland’s Eye and Lambay Island.
+At this point, you will have reached the clifftops and can enjoy the view, especially of Ireland’s Eye and Lambay Island.
 On the other side, the whole of Dublin Bay will be in view, along with parts of the Wicklow Mountains.
 The Howth Cliff Path Loop then continues on through a thick undergrowth of heather and gorse (but thankfully the path is so well used that it never becomes overgrown).
+You can take in the beauty of the plants without having to actually walk through them.

 After following the path for about two miles (three kilometers), you will soon see the Baily Lighthouse in front and slightly to the left, set atop a rocky outcrop and making for an excellent photo opportunity.
 Before you reach the lighthouse, however, you will be guided to the right (the purple loop, much longer, continues straight ahead), uphill, and onto the Howth Summit parking lot.

-Then some fish and chips ... you deserved them.
+Then stop for some fish and chips - you deserved them.

 Howth Cliff Path Loop Essentials